-Gent has an access regulation in five areas of the city center covering 51 ha.
+Gent has an access regulation in place.

 light orange shaded areas: old car-free areas